1. Types of assessable fees (e.g., for search, review, duplication) and levels or limitations on fees

 $.25/page is reasonable for copies of public records.
 K.S.A.
 45-219(c)(5).
 Although a public agency may establish subscription fees and online access fees for computerized public records, these records must also be available for a fee not exceeding the actual cost of production.
 Kan.
 Att’y Gen. Op.
 1995-64.

-Any person requesting records may appeal the reasonableness of the fees charge for providing access to or furnishing copies of such records to the Secretary of Administration whose decision shall be final.
+Any person requesting records may appeal the reasonableness of the fees charged for providing access to or furnishing copies of such records to the Secretary of Administration whose decision shall be final.
 K.S.A.
 45-219(c)(5).

 There are different fee limits depending on whether the public record is to be used for a commercial or noncommercial purpose.
 Generally, the fee for a noncommercial purpose is limited to the costs of duplication, not including the agency's staff time.
 Fees for commercial purposes may include other costs, including staff time: